 7. Age changes are distinguished from abnormal and disease changes wherever such distinctions have been discovered.
 Places where these distinctions have not yet been elucidated are clearly indicated.

-This second edition was written for two reasons.
-One was to provide an updated version of my first edition, which was greeted by overwhelmingly positive responses by reviewers, colleagues, and students.
+This eBook edition provides an updated version of the previous print editions, which were by overwhelmingly positive responses by reviewers, colleagues, and students.
 It also addresses as best I can the shortcomings mentioned by these same audiences.
-Still, I wanted to remain true to the overall purposes of the book, which are stated in the first edition's preface and encapsulated in the title.
+Still, I wanted to remain true to the overall purposes of the book, which are stated in the print editions' preface and encapsulated in the title.
 Here is how I pursued these goals.

 First, I compared the entire book's content with current literature.
 Content that is reaffirmed remains.
 Outdated content is updated or eliminated.
-Beyond this, the second edition contains all the content from the first edition because I received very few suggestions to shorten or omit content.
+Beyond this, the eBook edition contains all the content from the previous edition because I received very few suggestions to shorten or omit content.

 Then I expand the sections that seemed most wanting.
 You will see meaningful expansion in: demographics; methods of studying aging; reserve capacity; differences between aging, disease, and environmental insults; genetics of human aging; basic chemistry; cell division; theories of aging; cognitive functions (i.e., memory, intelligence); Alzheimer's disease; photoaging of the skin and treatments; antioxidant supplements; dietary supplements; hormone supplements; caloric restriction; immune system imbalance; use of theories of aging within chapters; and incidences of diseases.
 I used theories of aging in explaining age changes in body systems (e.g., atherosclerosis, dementia, muscle, eyes, glaucoma, nutrition, diabetes, immune dysregulation).